Korean mun: Goryeo

 The first definitive record of currency use in Korea appears in the Goryeo period (918–1392).
 Early in that period, even though some imported Chinese currency from the Tang and Song dynasties were in circulation, commodity currency such as grain and linen continued in general circulation.
 In the 10th and 11th centuries, iron and bronze coins were issued, but saw limited circulation among the common people.

-Around this time period, the Goryeo government issued a new monetary policy regarding the minting and distribution of cash coins.
+Around this time, the Goryeo government issued a new monetary policy regarding the minting and distribution of cash coins.
 This decree was implemented to both strengthen royal authority and to regulate the national finances of Korea.

-King Sukjong of Goryeo created a new monetary system based on round copper-alloy coins with square holes as well as the ŭnbyŏng (銀瓶, 은병) shaped like the Korean peninsula.
+King Sukjong of Goryeo created a new monetary system based on round copper-alloy coins with square holes as well as the ŭnbyŏng (銀瓶, 은병) shaped like the Korean Peninsula.
 The coins were produced bearing the inscriptions 東國 (동국/Dong guk or "Eastern Country"), 海東 (해동/hae dong or "East of the Sea"), and 三韓 (삼한/Samhan).

 An extremely rare variant of the Samhan Tongbo (삼한통보, 三韓通寶) cash coin exists that bears the character 叁 written in "official script" instead of 三, of which only 2 have currently been found.

-A new government department, the Directorate of the Mint was created, this government agency in charge of regulating the newly established currency system, and the Dongguk Tongbo (東國通寶) was the first of these new Korean cash coins to be minted.
+A new government department, the Directorate of the Mint was created, this government agency was in charge of regulating the newly established currency system, and the Dongguk Tongbo (東國通寶) was the first of these new Korean cash coins to be minted.